Court Knowe, Gatehouse of Fleet, Castle Douglas, DG7 2HB

 The area is renowned for its diverse landscapes and habitats from moorlands, sandy beaches, rocky shores, wetlands, hills, loch’s and forestry and everything in between.
 At Isles of Fleet Retreat, you are in the heart of Galloway, centrally located and ideally placed to enjoy the delights this special area has to offer.

-The Region is also blessed with a rich cultural heritage with many beautiful historic sites to visit, Cairn Holy Chambered Cairn, Cardoness Castle and Carsluith Castle located just a short drive along the road.
+The Region is also blessed with a rich cultural history and heritage with many beautiful historic sites to visit.
+From Castles, Abbeys, Historical Landmarks and Museums there really is rich abundance to choose from.

 Wildlife